YU000jp/logseq-plugin-single-journal/readme.md

 ### Usage

-- Enable either setting and open journals.
+- Enable either option and open journals.
   > This plugin only works when you open journals.

 > This plugin still has room for improvement.
 Please let me know if you encounter any issues or have any ideas for enhancement.